What Age Range Are Millennials And What Does It Mean?

 The general consensus agrees that the age range of Millennials are individuals that were born between the early 1980s and early 2000s.
 This age range is often debated and sometimes reported to being between 1981 and 1996.

 I speak about Millennials quite a bit in this blog.
 That’s probably because I’m part of this generation.
-Most Millennials are now entering their early thirties and replacing the majority of the workforce.
+Millennials are now roughly 30 to 45 years old, and we make up the biggest chunk of the workforce.

 This means that Millennials have a huge impact on the economy, consumerism, and trends.
 They are now the “current generation”, so to speak.